How does South Carolina Determine Child Support?

 A child support obligation can come up in a few different ways.

 Parents divorce.
-One parent has primary custody of the child, and now the court orders the non-custodial parent to pay child support.
+One parent has primary custody of the child, and now the court orders the non-custodial parent to pay support.

 Or, someone who never married to their child’s other parent wants help raising their child.
 That person can go to the court, and the court will order the other parent to pay child support.